PubMatic/OpenWrap/README.md

 ![PMP Use Cases](https://raw.githubusercontent.com/PubMatic/OpenWrap/master/images/PMP1.png)

-<span class="s1">If there is some convention in naming PMP deals, then instead of including all exact deal names , you can use pwtdid starts with PM-DEAL* , will reduce setup efforts while adding new PMP deals.</span>
+<span class="s1">If there is some convention in naming PMP deals, then instead of including all exact deal names, you can use pwtdid starts with PM-DEAL* , will reduce setup efforts while adding new PMP deals.</span>

 <span class="s1">
 </span>